Pair Correlation Conjecture for the Zeros of the Riemann Zeta-function I: Simple and Critical Zeros: Acknowledgement of Funding

 \section{Acknowledgement of Funding}

-The first, second, and fourth authors thank the American Institute of Mathematics for its hospitality and for providing a pleasant research environment where this research project first started.
-The second author was supported by the National Research Foundation of Korea (NRF) grant funded by the government of the Republic of Korea (MSIT) (No. RS-2025-00553763, RS-2024-00415601, and RS-2024-00341372).
-The fourth author was supported by the Inamori Research Grant 2024 and JSPS KAKENHI Grant Number 22K13895.
+DAG, JL and AIS thank the American Institute of Mathematics for its hospitality and for providing a pleasant research environment where this research project first started.
+JL was supported by the National Research Foundation of Korea (NRF) grant funded by the government of the Republic of Korea (MSIT) (No. RS-2025-00553763, RS-2024-00415601, and RS-2024-00341372).
+JS was supported by an AMS-Simons Research Enhancement Grant for Primarily Undergraduate Institution (PUI) Faculty.
+AIS was supported by the Inamori Research Grant 2024, JSPS KAKENHI Grant Number 22K13895, and Kyushu University International Research Leader Training Program (EBXU0101).